 The Signs of Diabetic Retinopathy

-Diabetic retinopathy often shows no symptoms in the early stages, but vision loss can be treated and even blindness can be prevented with regular annual comprehensive eye exams.
-It’s very important for diabetics of all ages to pay attention to any changes in vision, maintain healthy blood sugar levels and see an ophthalmologist at least once a year.
-The ophthalmologists at Richens Eye Center consistently work with patients suffering from type 1 and type 2 diabetes in order to preserve sight and monitor the possibility of diabetic retinopathy.
+Diabetic retinopathy often shows no symptoms in the early stages, but vision loss can be treated and blindness prevented with regular annual comprehensive eye exams.
+It’s very important for diabetics of all ages to pay attention to any changes in vision, maintain healthy blood sugar levels, and see an ophthalmologist at least once a year.